Tiramisu: Variations

+The original tiramisu served at Le Beccherie was round.
+Modern versions are often made in a rectangular or square pan, making it easier to arrange the biscuits.

+A common variation is to add alcohol to the coffee that the savoiardi are soaked in.
+Common choices include coffee-flavoured liqueurs such as Tia Maria and Kahlúa, Marsala wine, amaretto, dark rum, Madeira, port, brandy, Malibu or Irish cream.

-The original shape of the cake is round, although the shape of the biscuits also allows the use of a rectangular or square pan.
-Tiramisu is often assembled in round glasses, which show the various layers, or pyramids.
-Modern versions can have the addition of whipped cream or whipped egg whites, or both, combined with mascarpone.
+Modern versions sometimes have whipped cream or whipped egg whites, or both, combined with mascarpone.
 This makes the dish lighter, thick and foamy.
 Another variation involves the preparation of the cream with eggs heated just enough to pasteurize the mixture without scrambling the eggs.
 The cake is usually eaten cold.

 Numerous variations of tiramisu exist.
 Many replace the coffee with other ingredients such as chocolate, amaretto, lemon, strawberry, pineapple, yoghurt, banana, raspberry, and coconut.
-Some cooks use other cakes or sweet, yeasted bread, such as panettone, in place of ladyfingers (savoiardi).
+Some cooks use other cakes or sweet, yeasted bread, such as panettone, in place of the ladyfingers.
 Bakers living in different Italian regions often debate the use and structural qualities of utilising other types of cookies, such as pavesini for instance, in the recipe.
-Other cheese mixtures are used as well, some containing raw eggs, and others containing no eggs at all.

-Alcohol can be added to either the coffee or the cheese mixture.
-Common choices include Marsala wine, dark rum, Madeira, port, brandy, Malibu or Irish cream and especially coffee-flavoured liqueurs such as Tia Maria and Kahlúa.